pepev-nrt/compile-aseprite-linux/README.md

 You can launch it from your desktop environment's application launcher or by entering `aseprite` in the terminal.

 ## Uninstall
+To remove all files created by the compile.sh script, paste this command.
 Your configuration, themes, or installed templates in ~/.config/aseprite will not be deleted.
-To remove all files created by the compile.sh script, paste this command:
 ```bash
 bash -c "$(curl -sSf 'https://raw.githubusercontent.com/mak448a/compile-aseprite-linux/refs/heads/main/uninstall.sh')"
 ```